 Every square inch of space in your storefront costs you money and you realize you need a better way to make sure that all these areas pay their own way.
-By using applications of heat map analytics in your retail resource planning, this allows you to transform your hot & cold zones into actual metrics and data so you can realize more profitability in the future.
+By using applications of heat map analytics in your retail resource planning, this allows you to transform your hot & cold zones into actual metrics and data.
+Thus you can realize more profitability in the future.
 With more innovative retailing, this is the way you stay competitive and surpass others in your field.
 Here’s how this value added technology will help you get a better return on your investment today.

 Lets You Optimize Your Store Layout for Better Sales Opportunities

 A heat map is a color visual representation that lets you view all of the activity in different areas of your store so you can make a quick comparison.
 Warm colors let you know when your customers linger longer in a particular place and cold colors tell you when there is a lack of visitor interest.
 With this actual, real-time look at traffic flow, you can see how your shelving and aisles have a direct impact on the way your customers navigate when they shop.
 By understanding where they go–from the front door to the checkout queue, and what they have to walk past in between, this lets you know where your best opportunities are so you can better interact with them in the future.